ruchirmathur/mlbclutchmoments/README.md

             LOCATION = ""  # @param {type:"string"}
       * Update the CORS setting to point to the local host for the React application. e.g CORS(app,origins=["http://localhost:3000"])
       * Run this by executing the command, python main.py
-* Frontend Local Deployment
+* #### Frontend Deployment
    * Navigate to Frontend folder
      * Navigate to the mlbclutchmoments\frontend\baseballfan\src\components folder and open SearchResults.tsx file.
 Update the hostname as the host name of server where the video API is hosted.
      * Navigate to the mlbclutchmoments\frontend\baseballfan\src\pages folder and open Audio.js file.
 Update the  WS_URL as the hostname for the Audio API for Websockets.
 It should be in the format ws://hostname:port/ws
      * Navigate to the mlbclutchmoments\frontend\baseballfan\src\pages folder and open Web.tsx.
 Update the host for Web API endpoint.
      * Run npm install
      * Run npm start
      * Access the MLB Clutch Moments app by accessing http://localhost:3000

 ## What it does
 This project revolutionizes MLB information access through dual search interfaces: